 - Roll the second disc out the same as the first one.
 Using a pastry cutter or a sharp knife, cut the dough into long strips.
 You can cut them into any width, all the same or different widths if preferred.
 Place the strips on a cookie sheet and refrigerate until you’re ready to use them.

-- Add the cherries, sugar, cornstarch, flour, cherry juice, vanilla and butter to a large mixing bowl.
-Mix to combine.
+- Add the cherries, sugar, cornstarch, vanilla, and butter to a medium saucepan.
+Mix and bring to a boil over medium heat.
+Stir constantly and mix until mixture begins to slightly thicken.
 Transfer the filling to the prepared empty pie shell.

 - Remove the pie strips from the refrigerator.
 Arrange strips of pie dough over the filling to form a lattice pie crust.
 See notes above recipe for how to make a lattice pie crust.

 - Whisk together the egg and cream in a tiny bowl.
 Brush the egg wash over the strips of pie dough.
 Sprinkle with sugar.

 - Wrap foil around edges of the pie.
 Place pie on an old cookie sheet and bake until the center is bubbly and the top is a light golden brown.

 - Transfer pie to a wire rack to cool.